 3. Limit the amount of alcohol to be served.
 Whether you are on-site or off-site this is another layer of protection against the three theories of liability.
 This can be done through the use of drink tickets.

 The key for all employers is to apply common sense and practicality to how you manage your event.
-Make sure that you cover all of your bases and spend the extra time and money necessary to provide the safest environment to all who attend your company holiday functions.
+Make sure that you cover all of your bases and spend the extra time and money necessary to provide the safest environment for all who attend your company holiday functions.
 A few extra dollars spent upfront will potentially save you a lot at the end.
+At the Katz Law Group, we can help you save the headaches and liability associated with holiday parties.
+Call the Katz Law Group for a consultation in this area at 508-480-8202.